GenJess/GenerativeJesse-LIVE/project-overview.md

 # Project Overview

-## Project Title: Personal Portfolio with Robot
+## Project Title: Personal Portfolio

 ## Project Goal:
-To create a personal portfolio website showcasing skills, projects, and experience, enhanced with a robot assistant.
+To create a personal portfolio website showcasing skills, projects, and experience, enhanced with a portfolio assistant.

 ## Technologies Used:
 - React